WHEN AIRPORTS WERE SHUT DOWN IN RESPONSE TO THE #MUSLIMBAN, SOME PEOPLE CHOSE TO CRITICIZE THE TACTICS. THEY WERE WRONG TO DO SO.

 That such a week resulted in huge outpourings of dissent should surprise no one There would be something gravely wrong if it did not.

-— which came a week after what has been called the the largest coordinated protest in American history — came after the #MuslimBan.
+Some of the largest protests — which came a week after what has been called the the largest coordinated protest in American history — came after the #MuslimBan.

 After Trump signed an executive order to ban people from seven Muslim countries entering the United States, protests broke out at airports across the country.
 At Sea-Tac, thousands marched through the airport chanting "No hate, no fear.
 Refugees are welcome here."